cedricwalter/cedricwalter.github.io/_posts/blockchain/2020-04-11-cryptocurrencies-graph-price-monitor-using-a-raspberry-pi-and-3-5-lcd-display.md

 ## Shopping list

-You need obviously a raspberry pi, ideally with WIFI build in if you don’t like cables
+You need obviously a raspberry pi, ideally with WI-FIbuild in if you don’t like cables

 - Raspberry pi 1, single core, will require an Ethernet cable
-- Raspberry pi 2 , dual core, will require an Ethernet cable
+- Raspberry pi 2 , dual-core, will require an Ethernet cable
 - Raspberry pi 3 or 4, a bit a shame to use this amount of power for that task, but has built in WIFI

 A [3.5” LCD screen from Amazon](https://amzn.to/2xmJHb9)